bandit145/teleport/README.md

 ### Running the program
 On any host with docker run the following command to pull and run the programs container image.

+Metrics will be available on port 9000; there is one counter called new_connections.

 ```docker run --cap-add=NET_ADMIN --network host bandit145/conn-track:latest```